 Agora University is offering a Master of Theology (M.Th.) in Orthodox Theology.
 Candidates for the M.Th. must successfully complete the first three terms of Graduate courses in Orthodox Theology.
 The candidate will then start research under the guidance of an advisor.
 The candidate will be expected to submit a research thesis of about 10,000 words in one term.
-The M.Th. program is 36 credit hours (27 Courses + 9 Thesis).
+The M.Th. program is 36 credit hours (27 Courses + 9 Thesis) completed over 2 years.
 The program tailored to young professionals who have busy schedules yet are able to dedicate 10 to 15 hours of reading and writing per week.
 The program is designed to engage with roots of Eastern Christianity and make them relevant to our contemporary challenges.
 The program of study is 3 courses per term for 3 terms.
 Each course is 15 weeks and requires a total of 2 research papers.
 Students who maintain a grade of B in all courses are given the opportunity to advance to the MTh thesis.

 The M.Th. program is designed to offer a general introduction to Oriental Orthodox theology through the introductory graduate level study of church history, dogmatics, ethics, scripture, patristics, spirituality and liturgics.
 In addition to five semesters of academic study, students are afforded the opportunity to write a master thesis in a specialized area of study.

 The MTh program outcomes are intended to prepare students to:

 - Demonstrate a broad familiarity with Orthodox theology and history as expressed in the various fields of Scripture, church history, dogmatics, patristics, spirituality and liturgy.

 - Articulate a holistic understanding of the Orthodox religious heritage.